southallskye/COMP-426-Final-Project/README.md

 30 points: Having a front end that is interactive and event-driven
 - sign in page
 - list of trips
 - add a new trip: city location, country, dates, what you want to do

+  events:
+  start (login/signup screen)
+  login
+  signup
+  homepage (trips)
+  expand events
+  hide events
 -
 30 points: Having a back end that serves at least two resources with a RESTful CRUD (create, read, update, and delete) API.
 - date & location database